strayMat/causal-ml-course/slides/event_studies.typ

 #slide(title: "Examples of event studies")[

-  - Did this new marketing campaign had an effect on the sales of a product?
+  - Did the new marketing campaign had an effect on the sales of a product?

-  - Did a new tax policy had an effect on the consumption of a specific product?
+  - Did the new tax policy had an effect on the consumption of a specific product?

   - Did the guidelines on the prescription of a specific drug had an effect on the practices?
 ]